bclins/bclins.github.io/spring25/cs461/notes.md

 5. A set of **final** or **accepting states** $F \subseteq Q$.
 </div>

-The only change from the definition of a DFA is that the transition function for an NFA can return a set of different next states at each step (including, possibly, the empty set).
+The only change from the definition of a DFA is that the transition function for an NFA can return a *set of states* at each step (including, possibly, the empty set).
 Think of these multivalued transitions as creating multiple branching computations that run in parallel.
-If the transition function returns the empty set, that means that that branch of the parallel computation is a dead end.
+If the transition function returns the empty set, that means that that branch of the parallel computation is a dead end and does not continue.

+5. Let $A, B \subseteq \Sigma^*$ be regular languages recognized by DFAs $M_A$ and $M_B$ respectively.
+Describe an NFA that uses the $M_A$ and $M_B$ to check if a string is in the union $A \cup B$.
+Note that every DFA is an NFA that has a transition function that only ever returns a single state at a time.

+6. Describe an NFA that can check whether or not the 3rd to last digit of a binary string is 1 using fewer states than the DFA we described last time.
+Hint: What if the NFA "guesses" every time it sees a 1 that that might be the third to last entry.
+What should it's states be from that point on?

 ### Week 4 Notes